youyanggu/yyg-seir-simulator/README.md

 #### `INITIAL_R_0`

 This is the initial basic reproduction number (R_0).
+This value is usually between 0.8-6.
 Read more about our R_t estimates [here](https://covid19-projections.com/about/#effective-reproduction-number-r).

 #### `LOCKDOWN_R_0`

 This is the post-mitigation effective reproduction number (R_t).
+This value is usually between 0.3-1.5.

 #### `INFLECTION_DAY`